> TezBake Prism Tunneling Setup

 signer.prism /bake-buddy/signer/prism/keys/signer.prism

-node.prism /bake-buddy/signer/prism/keys/node.prism
+node.prism /bake-buddy/node/prism/keys/node.prism

-dal.prism /bake-buddy/signer/prism/keys/dal.prism
+dal.prism /bake-buddy/dal/prism/keys/dal.prism

 ⚠️ Do not copy or expose the CA file.